ropensci/SymbiotaR2/.github/CONTRIBUTING.md

 ## Feature request

-* If there are package features you'd like to see, submit an issue on the [Issues page](https://github.com/pearselab/SymbiotaR2/issues), following the format on the [feature request from]](https://github.com/pearselab/SymbiotaR2/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).
+* If there are package features you'd like to see, submit an issue on the [Issues page](https://github.com/pearselab/SymbiotaR2/issues), following the format on the [feature request form](https://github.com/pearselab/SymbiotaR2/blob/master/.github/ISSUE_TEMPLATE/feature_request.md).
 * Note that feature requests should be pertinent to the SymbiotaR2 package, not the Symbiota2 software itself.
 The Github page for the Symbiota2 software can be found [here](https://github.com/Symbiota2/Symbiota2).

 ## Code contributions

-* Pull requests should follow the format shown in the [pull request template](https://github.com/pearselab/SymbiotaR2/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), and can be initiated using the steps below.
+* Pull requests should follow the format shown in the [pull request template](https://github.com/pearselab/SymbiotaR2/blob/master/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md).
+* To submit a pull request, follow the workflow outlined below in the 'Overview' section.
-* Please refer to the Tests section below if your pull request updates code that will alter the performance of the SymbiotaR2 package tests.
+* If your pull request updates code that will alter the performance of the package tests, refer to the 'Tests' section below.

-### Broad overview of contributing workflow
+### Overview

 * Fork this repo to your Github account
 * Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/SymbiotaR2.git`
-* Make sure to track progress upstream (i.e., on our version of `SymbiotaR2` at `pearselab/SymbiotaR2`) by doing `git remote add upstream https://github.com/pearselab/SymbiotaR2.git`.
+* Make sure to track progress upstream (i.e., on our version of `SymbiotaR2` at `pearselab/SymbiotaR2`) by calling `git remote add upstream https://github.com/pearselab/SymbiotaR2.git`.
 Before making changes make sure to pull changes in from upstream by doing either `git fetch upstream` then merge later or `git pull upstream` to fetch and merge in one step
 * Make your changes (consider making changes on a new feature branch)
-* If your changes affect code (and not just docs), please write tests for those changes, and include them in a `tests` directory (see Tests below)
+* If your changes affect code (and not just documentation), please write tests for those changes, and include them in a `tests` directory (see 'Tests' below)
 * Push up to your account
 * Submit a pull request to `pearselab/SymbiotaR2`